containers/nri-plugins/docs/developers-guide/architecture.md

 ### [Cache](/pkg/cache/)

-The cache is a shared internal storage location within CRI-RM.
-It tracks the runtime state of pods and containers known to CRI-RM, as well as the state of CRI-RM itself, including the active configuration and the state of the active policy.
-The cache is saved to permanent storage in the filesystem and is used to restore the runtime state of CRI-RM across restarts.
+The cache is a shared internal storage location within NRI-RP.
+It tracks the runtime state of pods and containers known to NRI-RP, as well as the state of NRI-RP itself, including the active configuration and the state of the active policy.
+The cache is saved to permanent storage in the filesystem and is used to restore the runtime state of NRI-RP across restarts.

 The cache provides functions for querying and updating the state of pods and containers.
 This is the mechanism used by the active policy to make resource